 Urgent care is for when people need medical advice or treatment straight away, or on the same day.
 We're looking at a range of different services, including: GP practices (surgeries); out-of-hours GPs; the NHS 111 phone line and website; walk-in centres; accident and emergency (A&E) departments; emergency ambulance service (999).

-We want to understand more about how people use these services in Liverpool, both for physical and mental health problems.
-The information gathered will be used to help develop proposals for how urgent care could look in the future.
+All of the information gathered will be used to help develop proposals for how urgent care could look in the future.

-To request information in other formats, or for any other queries, please call: (0151) 296 7537 or email: firstname.lastname@example.org
+To request information in other formats, or for any other queries, please get in touch.

 Be better informed about your right to choice in the NHS